-True North Aid is developing a project to provide atmospheric water generators for families and community centres in desperate need of clean water.
+PROJECT COMPLETE!
+True North Aid developed a project to provide atmospheric water generators for families and community centres in desperate need of clean water.
 The system requires low energy and zero mechanical maintenance.
-We have chosen Sustainable Energy Logistics as a product vendor for our Water Project.
+We chose Sustainable Energy Logistics as a product vendor for our Water Project.

 These units will serve as a test towards future atmospheric water generator project for Canadian Indigenous communities in need.